JamesWoolfenden/terraform-aws-codepipeline/example/exampleA/README.md

 The Terraform version has also been fixed to be greater than 0.12.

-This example is compatible with Terraform Cloud.
+This example is compatible with Terraform Cloud and CLI.